 Peoples leases certain banking facilities and equipment under various agreements with original terms providing for fixed monthly payments over periods generally ranging from two to thirty years.
 Certain leases may include options to extend or terminate the lease.
 Only those renewal and termination options which Peoples is reasonably certain of exercising are included in the calculation of the lease liability.
 Certain leases contain rent escalation clauses calling for rent increases over the term of the lease, which are included in the calculation of the lease liability.
 Short-term leases of certain facilities and equipment, with lease terms of 12 months or less, are recognized on a straight-line basis over the lease term.
-At December 31, 2021, Peoples did not have any finance leases or any significant lessor agreements.
+At December 31, 2022, Peoples did not have any finance leases or any significant lessor agreements.
 Right of Use ("ROU") assets represent the right to use an underlying asset for the lease term and lease liabilities represent an obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement or remeasurement date of a lease based on the present value of lease payments over the remaining lease term.
 Operating lease ROU assets include lease payments made at or before the commencement date and initial indirect costs.
 Operating lease ROU assets exclude lease incentives and nonlease components.

-The table below details Peoples' lease expense, which is included in "Net occupancy and equipment expense" in the Consolidated Statements of Income at December 31:
+The table below details Peoples' lease expense, which is included in "Net occupancy and equipment expense" in the Consolidated Statements of Income for the years ended December 31:

-(Dollars in thousands) 2020
+(Dollars in thousands) 2022 2021

-Operating lease expense \$ 1,632 \$ 1,308
+Operating lease expense \$ 2,568 \$ 1,632

-Short-term lease expense 411 322
+Short-term lease expense 745 411

-Total lease expense \$ 2,043 \$ 1,630
+Total lease expense \$ 3,313 \$ 2,043